- Αποτελέσματα Απογραφής Πληθυσμού - Κατοικιών 2021

 The Population-Housing Census is a large-range statistical work aimed at collecting objective information with a high degree of granularity, both at local level and at the level of Greece total.
 It is conducted in all Member States of the European Union every ten years, in accordance with uniform standards and methods.
 Due to its importance and complexity, the Census has been described over time as “the largest operation conducted by the State in times of peace”.

-The 2021 Population-Housing Census is to be conducted by the Hellenic Statistical Authority between 23 October 2021 and 23 November 2021, with reference date of the data the 22nd of October 2021.
-A preparatory stage of the Population- Housing Census is the Buildings Census, whose data will be collected between the 1st of July 2021 and the 10th of August 2021, the reference date being the 30th of June 2021.
+The 2021 Population-Housing Census is to be conducted by the Hellenic Statistical Authority between October 2021 and December 2021, with reference date of the data the 22nd of October 2021.
+A preparatory stage of the Population- Housing Census is the Buildings Census, whose data will be collected between July 2021 and September 2021, the reference date being the 30th of June 2021.

 The 2021 Population-Housing Census is conducted by virtue of Regulation (EU) No 763/2008 of the European Parliament and of the Council on population and housing censuses and Law 4772/2021 (Government Gazette, Series I, No 17, 5-2-2021).

 The purpose of the Population-Housing Census is to collect up-to-date and valid data on the demographic, economic and social characteristics of the population and its housing conditions, in order to meet the statistical information needs at national, European and international level.
 These data are essential for drawing the economic, social and environmental policies of the State and for fulfilling the Country’s obligations towards the European Union and international organisations (e.g. United Nations, OECD).

 The purpose of the Population-Housing Census is to: